QA Engineering in 2026: Automation Has Split the Role

 Table Stakes (50%+)

 No skill clears the table-stakes line.
-The closest is Automation at 44%, still short of a majority.
+The closest is Automation at 27.5%, still short of a majority.
 This is the defining structural feature of QA Engineering in 2026: the role has not consolidated around a shared core the way Data Engineering has consolidated around Python, SQL, and pipelines.
 There is no single "required" skill.
-There is one "safe bet" (Automation), but 56% of postings do not explicitly mention it.

 Common Expectations (20-50%)

-- Automation (44%): the category, not a specific framework.
+- Automation (27.5%): the category, not a specific framework.
 Any posting that asks for Selenium, Playwright, or Cypress is typically captured here as well.
+More than 1 in 4 postings mention it, but 72.5% do not, which means the absence of "automation" from a job description does not mean the role is purely manual.
+It may just mean the posting named the specific framework without the umbrella term.

 Differentiators (5-20%)

-The differentiator tier is the longest of any role analyzed on this board: 26 skills from Python at 20% down to Appium at 5%.
+The differentiator tier in QA is among the longest of any role analyzed on this board.
+Sixteen skills fall between 5% and 20%, each representing a genuine career specialization.
 The most consequential:

 Which QA Engineer Skills Pay More Than the Baseline?